 One size does not fit all

-Monitoring and troubleshooting your multi-vendor network and entire UC environment with only Cisco network monitoring tools wouldn't work.
-Out-of-the-box monitoring software, especially when using multiple platforms is difficult and inefficient, providing limited access to data analysis and metrics.
+Monitoring and troubleshooting your multi-vendor network and entire UC environment with only Cisco network monitoring tools wouldn't work, as out-of-the-box monitoring software, provides limited access to data analysis and metrics.
 Many individual components may be not talk to each other, preventing proper monitoring and management of your UC network environment.

 The best way to create network monitoring efficiency is through familiarity with one network performance monitor and one user interface.
 This means that you don’t have to install, load and unload multiple software clients or swap from one set of terminology to another, learn shortcuts and gain deep product knowledge for multiple products.

 Difficulties enforcing consistent network policies

 With third party network monitoring tools, you can get a comprehensive view of all vendor data in one place. this allows you to evaluate risk, spend, contract information, and other attributes for each vendor at the product, service and engagement levels.

 How Working From Home (WFH) is adding complexity to UCC

 Setting network bandwidth monitoring alerts can advise teams when systems are reaching their limits, triggering increased resources to avoid any issues.
 In addition, tracking bandwidth growth over time, by location, can help plan for network expansions where needed most.